-I guess there’s really only one album that would be appropriate for this Wednesday’s Whale feature, and that would be Bruce Springsteen and the E Street Band, Born to Run.
+I guess there’s really only one album that would be appropriate for today’s feature, and that would be Bruce Springsteen and the E Street Band, Born to Run.

 We lost “The Big Man” this past weekend, and I think this album was the recording that showcased his talents the best.
 We’re presenting it as a tribute to him.